1000000ly/NumericalIntegration-GaussianQuadrature/README.md

 # NumericalIntegration-GaussianQuadrature

 This repository contains a symbolic and numerical implementation of n-point Gaussian quadrature using Legendre orthogonal polynomials, written in Maple.
-It was completed as part of the Numerical Methods module at the University of Liverpool.
+It presents a complete symbolic and numerical derivation of n-point Gaussian quadrature based on Legendre orthogonal polynomials, with full validation of recurrence, weights, and integration accuracy.

 ---